-On the heels of a successful 2019, Longtime Hollywood film favorite Dennis Quaid is looking to make sure his child support payments don’t increase too much.
+On the heels of a successful 2019, Longtime Hollywood film favorite Dennis Quaid is looking to make sure his child support payments don’t increase too much with child support attorney’s.

 While his divorce agreement requires him to pay $13,750 per month in child support, it contains a clause for the payments to increase if his annual income tops $1.3 million.